Skip to contents

 #> 6 26451765 plant_height 15.76845

-It outputs a data.frame with 3 columns: the first one, site, shows the site name as provided in the input site x species data.frame, trait which indicates the trait name on which the CWM is computed, and cwm which shows the value of the CWM.
+It outputs a data.frame with 3 columns: the first one, site, shows the site name as provided in the input site x species data.frame, trait which indicates the trait name on which the CWM is computed, and cwm which shows the value of the CWM at this site for this trait.

 Compute functional diversity indices